-If you have a concern and feel comfortable sharing it with your supervisor or other administrator, this can be a good place to begin.
+If you have a concern and feel comfortable sharing it with your supervisor or another administrator, this can be a good place to begin.

-If you do not feel comfortable speaking with your supervisor or administrator, the ND Integrity Line is a toll-free phone number you can call to discuss your concerns.
+If you do not prefer either of the above means for reporting concerns, all Notre Dame students, faculty, and staff can use the ND Integrity Line – a toll-free phone number you can call to discuss your concerns.
 The ND Integrity Line is available at any time of the day or night.
 No call-tracing or recording devices are used.
 If you wish, you may remain completely anonymous.

 Crime and Safety